araskal/Azure-Cloud-Mining-Script/index.md

 - *User_pool_port*: The default pool we use is minexmr, but if you want you can change it here.
 - *Location*: Where the VMs are hosted.

 F4's are the most efficient.
-They cost around 0.03$/hour (or 25$/month), and they give a hashrate of 2-2.5 Kh/s.
+They cost around $0.03/hour (or $25/month), and they give a hash rate of 2-2.5 kh/s.
-F2's are half the price (12$/month) but they give a much lower hashrate of 0.8-1 Kh/s.
+F2's are half the price (12$/month) but they give a much lower hashrate of 0.8-1 kh/s.

 VM Size | Hashrate | Cost
 --- | --- | ---
- F2  | 2 - 2.5 Kh/s | 12.5$/month
+ F2  | 2 - 2.5 kh/s | $12.5/month
- F4  | 0.8 - 1 kH/s |   25$/month
+ F4  | 0.8 - 1 kH/s |   $25/month

-   I would advice to run as many F4s as possible, and only use an extra F2 VM if you free credits allow it.
+   I would advise running as many F4s as possible, and only use an extra F2 VM if you free credits allow it.

    The hashrate will fluctuate during the day, as the machines running the VMs are used by multiple users.